 LAIRD PETERSEN (2006, now deceased): A Chicago native, he contributed more than 25 years of service to LGBT communities, helping to raise more than \$12 million for community-based organizations, working with Center on Halsted, on HIV/AIDS issues, and with Equality Illinois, and volunteering for numerous other organizations.
-He had been diagnosed with HIV for more than 27 years and died at age 53 on Oct.
-6, 2010, in Richmond, Virginia, where he had moved with his partner of 16 years and where he became director of social services for the Fan Free Clinic.
+He had been diagnosed with HIV for more than 27 years and died in 2010 at age 53 in Richmond, Virginia, where he had moved with his partner of 16 years and became director of social services for the Fan Free Clinic.

-RICHARD W. PFEIFFER (1993): For more than 35 years he has been an activist and an organizational volunteer.
+RICHARD W. PFEIFFER (1993): For some 40 years he has been an activist and an organizational volunteer.
 He headed the Chicago Gay Alliance (which ran the city's first sexual-minority community center) and founded the Gay Activists Coalition (the first gay and lesbian organization at a City Colleges of Chicago campus).
 He is best known for leading PrideChicago, which facilitates the annual Pride Parade.